 The cake I’m speaking of is called Roasted Pecan Cake with Caramel Orange Marmalade and Burnt Orange Buttercream.
 If you recall..I don’t flip over orange marmalade.
-However, this wasn’t a cake for me..it was an Easter/Birthday cake for a friend who happens to love anything orange.
-After seeing the theme for last month’s Mac Attack. which was holidays in April, I thought, why not accessorize the Easter cake with a macaron for Passover, using the same flavors in the cake?
-However, this never materialized due to several heartbaking MACcidents that took place (I just love word play, even though I suck at it.), hindered that idea to the point where this whole post almost didn’t happen.
+However, this wasn’t a cake for me..it was a Birthday slash Easter cake for a friend who happens to love anything and everything orange.
+After seeing the theme for last month’s Mac Attack. which was Holidays in April, I thought, why not accessorize the Easter cake with a macaron for Passover using the same flavors in the cake?
+However, several heartbaking MACcidents that took place (I just love word play, even though I suck at it.), hindered that idea to the point where this whole post almost didn’t happen.

 I ripped the dang ribbon trying to tie a perfect bow.

 The first batch of Macs I made were perfection.
 It was the first time I turned out a full batch of perfect macaron shells – no duds!
 I was ecstatic!!
 I thought the Mac gods had blackballed me and I was destined to turn out lumpy, uneven macs for eternity.
 I was so thrilled with this sheet of perfect macaron shells, that I could not stop looking at them.
 Every time I walked by the baking sheet of superbness, I had to check and make sure they were still superbness.